 This, similar to introducing Always Chaotic Evil

-people, is an easy way to create conflict that can only be resolved with violence, as you can't negotiate with someone or something who need to kill you to survive.
+people, is an easy way to create conflict that can only be resolved with violence, as you can't negotiate with someone or something who needs to kill you to survive.

 A Hungry Menace

 may be portrayed in different ways — from the horrible abomination that must be slain for the good of everyone to a Non-Malicious Monster

 or even a natural part of the universe that is not evil at all.

 If such a being kills and tortures to extend his life beyond its natural span, it's Immortality Immorality